AltGr/opam-wiki/Advanced_Install.md

 # Installing OPAM

-This tutorial is a complement to the [Quick Install](Quick_Install.html) tutorial and provides you alternative methods to install OPAM beyond the simpler but restrictive boostrapping with a pre-compiled binary.
+This tutorial is a complement to the [Quick Install](Quick_Install.html) tutorial and provides complements on how to install OPAM directly from sources.
+This is *not* the recommended way of installing OPAM.

 ## Installing OPAM from source